ruzveltmusheghyan/reactts-movie-app/README.md

-# Simple react movie application built on React,TS.Also Redux/toolkit used for educational purposes
+# Simple react movie application built on React,TS.

+- Redux/Toolkit used only for educational purposes, there is no need of store in such small project.

 ## you can test application here - https://rlty.netlify.app/ (netlify link)